petrhribal/qd/README.md

 ## How to

-1. Create a file with locations you want to download or search.
+1. Create a file with locations you want to download or search. *One Link - One Line*.
 (Please remember, all urls of downloaded directories must end with / (slash) character, otherwise won't work the --no-parent wget parameter and recursive search of that given location will not be performed.)

-2. Execute `qd` command with requested set of parameters.
+3. Execute `qd` command with requested set of parameters.

 Example 1):
 ```